What to Expect During Your Initial Call with a North Carolina Probate Attorney’s Office

 1. Detailed Answer

 Next, the attorney or a trained team member will explain what probate is and how it applies in North Carolina.
-Probate is the legal process for validating a will or administering an estate without a will.
-Under North Carolina law, probate generally begins when someone files an application with the clerk of superior court in the county where the decedent lived (N.C.
+Probate is the legal process for proving a will or administering an estate without a will.
+Under North Carolina law, probate generally begins when an application for probate and letters is filed with the clerk of superior court in the county where the decedent was domiciled at death (N.C.
 Gen. Stat. § 28A-4-1).

 During this initial call, you can expect the attorney to:

-• Outline fees and retainer.
-North Carolina attorneys typically charge an hourly rate, a flat fee, or a percentage of the estate, depending on the complexity.
+- Outline fees and retainer.
+North Carolina attorneys may charge an hourly rate or a flat fee, depending on the complexity.

-By the end of the call, you should know exactly what the firm needs, how long probate usually takes, and what you’ll pay.
+By the end of the call, you should know what the firm needs, how long probate usually takes, and what fees may apply.
 Most importantly, you’ll feel confident about moving forward with a clear action plan.

 2. Checklist to Prepare for Your Initial Call